 Like anything in the kitchen, learning to cook vegetables to the correct “doneness” comes with time and practice, and it's a staple of beginner cooking.
 Once you know how to roast, steam, sauté and season vegetables, you’ll find that sweet spot between raw and soggy mush, and be opened to a whole new world of meals.
-Here are a handful of hands-on cooking classes to help you learn to cook vegetables in ways that will thrill your taste buds.
+Try vegetarian cooking classes in NYC or vegetarian cooking classes in New Orleans to help you learn to cook vegetables in ways that will thrill your taste buds.

 Learn to Cook Meat

 Learning to cook for beginners can be a bit daunting when it comes to meat.
 Hands-on cooking classes take the mystery out of cooking proteins and help you learn to cook meat dishes with confidence.
 From knowing the right chicken thigh internal temp to learning how to cook the perfect steak, there are countless cooking classes to help you master a few beginner-friendly meat-cooking techniques, from New American cooking classes in NYC to New American cooking classes in Dallas.

 Learn to Cook Your Favorite Takeout Dishes

 Ditch all that excess oil and sodium, slash your dining out budget and delete the delivery guy’s number from speed dial — you can learn how to cook your favorite takeout dishes at home.
 After honing some basic skills in Asian cooking classes in Houston or Asian cooking classes in NYC, you’ll find that preparing your favorite takeout dishes at home is actually faster and easier than delivery!

 Getting your hands one of these best cookbooks written with the budding home cook in mind is one of the best ways to learn to cook:

 How to Cook Everything